Why it’s important to set financial goals

 #1 Financial goals guide your planning

-Once you’ve decided on specific financial goals, you can design an overall plan to achieve them.
+Once you’ve decided on specific financial objectives, you can design an overall plan to achieve them.
 When you know where you want to end up, you just have to fill in the steps to get there.

 These steps are just “pieces” of your bigger goals.
 For example, let’s say you have a long-term goal to be debt-free in 5 years.
 You would break down this big goal into smaller targets along the way.
 These might include cutting expenses, increasing your income, and doubling your monthly payments.